-Speaking on behalf of the entire leadership team, we are committed to becoming recognized by institutional investors and those in our industry as a superior Consolidation, Operating and Value Creation Investment Platform by consistently allocating our precious capital, especially our growing Free Cash Flow, with disciplined savviness and flexibility among various investment options so as to maximize the intrinsic value of Carriage per share over the next ten years.
+Speaking on behalf of the entire leadership team, we are committed to becoming recognized by institutional investors and those in our industry as a superior Consolidation, Operating and Value Creation Investment Platform by consistently allocating our precious capital, especially our growing Free Cash Flow, with disciplined savviness and flexibility among various investment options so as to maximize the intrinsic value of Carriage per share.

-We hope you can join us on May 15th.
-Whether or not you can attend personally, it is important that your shares are represented at the Annual Meeting by casting your vote as soon as possible.
+We hope you can join us on May 19th.
+It is important that your shares are represented at the Annual Meeting by casting your vote as soon as possible.

-Sincerely.
+Sincerely,

-Melvin C Payno
+Melvin C Payre